 Something very different on the blog today, a step into the world of music.
 I have not been a professional musician for a very long time and then only as a pianist and not a saxophonist.
 But I had to prepare a very short musical performance to spice up a ballroom dancing number that my wife and I are going to perform at the studio’s Christmas gathering.
-We’re dancing to Jerry Goldsmith‘s movie soundtrack to The Russia House, specifically the first track called Katya’s Theme.
-A great but forgotten 1990s movie at the height of the Cold War starring Sean Connery and Michelle Pfeiffer – perhaps at their peak.
-The music has moments of improvisational jazz with Bradford Marsalis at the helm of his soprano saxophone also at his peak.
+We’re dancing to the amazing Jerry Goldsmith‘s movie soundtrack to The Russia House, specifically the first track called Katya’s Theme.
+Goldsmith knew he had gold despite both the movies Wall Street and Alien Nation rejecting this theme but he finally found a home for it in The Russia House – a great but forgotten 1990s movie at the height of the Cold War starring Sean Connery and Michelle Pfeiffer – perhaps at their peak.
+The music has moments of improvisational jazz with Bradford Marsalis at the helm of his soprano saxophone also at his peak along with the great Michael Lang and John Patitucci, on piano and bass, respectively.

 I rented an intermediate model Yamaha YS475II for a month hoping I could get back into playing shape and practiced the opening dozen bars I would play ad nauseum.
 I played the Alto saxophone through highschool and occasionally in university and fortuitously the fingering for all members of the saxophone family is the same.
 But playing the Soprano sax is currently way cooler than playing the Alto, something about the compact linear shape and high tone register made popular by Kenny Gee and other artists.
 Like a throwback to Artie Shaw and his clarinet from the 1930s Big Band era.
 Artie Shaw was married 8 times to some of Hollywood’s most famous starlets so there must have been something to that clarinet!